lefou/lefou/README.md

 ### Hi there 👋

 I'm a software engineer and love the concept of open source.
 I wrote various open source tools and libraries and try to keep them up-to-date.
 I also maintain and contribute to various Java and Scala projects.
 My fields of interest are build tools, productivity tools/libraries and modular software architecture.
-If possible I use Scala but also do Java coding.
+If possible I use Scala but also do Java and Kotlin coding.
 When I write technical documents or blog posts, I try to do it with AsciiDoc(tor).

 Here is a list of some of my current software projects where I'm the author or contributor:
 * [Mill Build Tool](https://github.com/lihaoyi-scala/mill) - Build tool with good caching support and build files written in Scala.
 IMHO the best and probably fastest build tool for JVM projects on the planet. [*Developer, Maintainer*]